How To Optimize Your Images For Blazing Fast Event Websites

 Easy— images are one of the few site speed factors you can actually control.

 While most of the event site speed depends on factors that you can’t influence, you can take action to make your images a little more snack-able for everybody’s bandwidth.

 Plus, they’re super easy to optimize.

-When considering images for your event website you basically have three options - jpg, png & gif.
+When considering images for your event website you basically have three options:

-They all come with their own advantages and disadvantages, so it’s very important to keep these in mind when using images on your event site:
+Each file format comes with their own advantages and disadvantages, so it’s very important to keep these in mind when using images on your event website.

 JPGs (also known as JPEGs) are among the most popular file types for the web.

 They are perfect for photographs and complex images containing loads of colors, shadows and gradients.
 JPGs can be saved in low or high quality or anywhere in between.